-Part B covers foot exams if you have diabetes-related lower leg nerve damage that can increase the risk of limb loss.
+Part B covers foot exams or treatment if you have diabetes-related lower leg damage that can increase the risk of limb loss.

-Once a year, as long as you haven't seen a foot care professional for another reason between visits.
+Every 6 months if you have diabetic peripheral neuropathy and loss of protective sensation, as long as you haven't seen a foot care professional for another reason between visits.

-- After you meet the Part B deductible, you pay 20% of the Medicare-approved amount for any medically necessary foot treatment you get from your doctor or other health care provider. - In a hospital outpatient setting, you also pay a copayment.
+- After you meet the Part B deductible, you pay 20% of the Medicare-approved amount for any medically necessary foot treatment you get from your doctor or other health care provider. - In a hospital outpatient setting, you also pay a copayment for medically necessary treatment.

-- Go to "Therapeutic shoes or inserts" on page 107. - Visit Medicare.gov/coverage/foot-care-for-diabetes.
+- Go to "Therapeutic shoes or inserts" on page 110. - Visit Medicare.gov/coverage/foot-care-for-diabetes.